manelcecs/node-server-spa/README.md

 # Install
 Easy as pie, run: `npm install @manelcecs/node-server-spa`
-ps: yes, a bit long... sorry
+ps: yes, a bit long... sorry.

 # Usage
  Did i say this is fast and easy?
 No?
 O.K.
  This package is fast and easy to use.
 Just run on your root folder: `nsspa`
  TIP: NodeServerSinglePageApplication, just to keep it in mind.